la2050/archive/_projects/2015/the-cyber-insecurity-initiative-of-the-los-angeles-health-care-security-systems-project.md

     infrastructure such as public safety and public health, as well as in-patients and out-patients.
 The pilot survey we will work with is at https://www.surveymonkey.com/r/healthcybersecurity.
+  Where will you be working?:
+    - County of Los Angeles
+  How do you plan to use these resources to make change?:
+    - Conduct research
+    - Engage residents and stakeholders
+    - Implement a pilot or new project
+    - Mobilize for systems change
+    - Advocate with policymakers and leaders
+    - Implement and track policy
+  How can the LA2050 community and other stakeholders help your proposal succeed?:
+    - Money (financial capital)
+    - Volunteers/staff (human capital)
+    - Publicity/awareness (social capital)
+    - Network/relationship support
+  How will your proposal improve the following “Live” metrics?:
+    - Healthcare access
+    - Percentage of LA communities that are resilient (Dream Metric)
+    - >-
+      Percentage of residents receiving coordinated healthcare services (Dream Metric)
 maker_answers_list:
   - name: How did you hear about this challenge?
     label: How did you hear about this challenge?